rubymonsters/ruby-for-beginners/11_variables.md

 This, again, would output `14`.
 Let's walk through it:

-* The first line assigns the number `4` to the variable `number`, creating that variable
+* The first line assigns the number `4` to the variable `number`, creating that variable.
-* The second line multiplies the value that is assigned to the variable `number` (which is `4`) by `3`, and then assigns the result (which is `12`) to the variable `number`.
+* The second line multiplies the value that is assigned to the variable `number` (which is `4`) by the number `3`, and then assigns the result (which is `12`) to the variable `number`.
 * The third line adds the value `2` to the value assigned to the variable `number` (which is now `12`).
 The result of this operation (which is `14`) is then passed to `puts` which prints it out to the screen.

-Of course, no one would actually write this exact code in praxis since you can simply do all this in just one line instead.
+Of course, no one would actually write this exact code in praxis since you can simply do all this in just one line instead: `puts 2 + 3 * 4`.
 But sometimes you'll find or write code that assigns an initial value to a variable, and then keeps working on it on a few more lines.
 This sometimes is useful to break up long lines, and make code more readable.

 As mentioned earlier, Ruby has different kinds of variables.
 The kind of variable used above is called a "local variable", and it's the one used most